 Local farmers’ markets should be well stocked with this sweet, red berry or maybe you’ve planted your own in your backyard garden.
 This is the perfect opportunity to use them up in this delightful dessert.

 Typically parfaits are served in parfait glasses; they are tall and narrow with a short stem.
-But feel free to break away from that tradition and go with wine glasses instead.
+But feel free to break away from that tradition and go with stemless wine glasses instead.

 Strawberry Parfait